 What are the different types of underlayment?
 Are they non-toxic?

 There are many types of underlayment such as cork, rubber, and recycled.
 Some have vapor barriers built into them such as the QuietWalk recycled underlayment but cork and rubber do not.
 Almost every flooring manufacturer requires a vapor barrier to protect against moisture coming up from the subfloor.
 Therefore, a 6 mil polyethylene sheeting is required to be placed beneath the underlayment.

 Our Moisture Block vapor barrier is a recycled plastic sheeting that is ideal for this purpose.
 All of our underlayments and vapor barriers are non-toxic and are listed along with each flooring product.
 Please read the installation instructions of each product for further details of what type of underlayment is required.

 What if I have radiant in-floor heating?

-In-floor radiant heating, either hydronic or electric, will penetrate through any underlayment except lose with reflective foil.
+In-floor radiant heating, either hydronic or electric, will penetrate through any underlayment except those with reflective foil.
 Depending upon the R-value of the underlayment the infra-red heat will penetrate through more or less quickly.
-For radiant heat, it is best to use an underlayment with the lowest R value.
+For radiant heat, it is best to use an underlayment with the lowest R-value.